 Even though there’s only six ingredients, this Thai pumpkin soup is surprisingly flavor-filled and spicy.
-It’s quite different from our other spicy pumpkin soup recipe (see that one here), less “fall in a bowl” and more exotic, fragrant, and sweet.
-Red curry paste and coconut drive the exotic taste, while cayenne pepper provides an undertone of heat.
-If you want a soup that’s as surprisingly flavorful as it is surprisingly fast to make, this should be top of your list.
+It’s quite different from other pumpkin soup recipes, less “fall in a bowl” and more exotic, fragrant, and sweet.
+It’s a surprising twist from the first bite.

 Thai Pumpkin Soup

-In a saucepan or soup pot over medium heat, heat the curry paste until fragrant (approximately 1 minute), then add the pumpkin puree and chicken broth.
+- In a saucepan or soup pot over medium heat, heat the curry paste until fragrant (approximately 1 minute), then add the pumpkin puree and chicken broth.
 Stir until all ingredients are fully combined.

-Cook, stirring occasionally, for 3 minutes, then add the coconut milk (keep 2 tablespoons to the side) and cayenne pepper powder.
+- Cook, stirring occasionally, for 3 minutes, then add the coconut milk (keep 2 tablespoons to the side) and cayenne pepper powder.
 Stir until fully combined.

-Continue to cook the soup for another 3 to 5 minutes (stirring occasionally) until the soup is fully heated.
+- Continue to cook the soup for another 3 to 5 minutes (stirring occasionally) until the soup is fully heated.
 Then ladle the soup into bowls.

-Drizzle the 2 tablespoons of coconut milk over the soup then garnish with red chili pepper slices.
+- Drizzle the 2 tablespoons of coconut milk over the soup then garnish with red chili pepper slices.
 Serve while hot.